 | Scratchpad | Core/Workspace/WorkspaceManager.swift |

-| Release Updater | App/UpdateCoordinator.swift, UI/UpdateWindowController.swift |
+| Release Updater | App/UpdateCoordinator.swift |

-Polls the latest GitHub release once per day on launch, supports manual checks from Settings and the status bar, and shows a manual-action popup with release notes |
+Polls the latest GitHub release once per day, supports manual checks, shows a release-notes popup. |

 │